Ninjaneer87/andrejground-next/README.md

 ## Hosting

-AndrejGround is live at https://andrejground-next.vercel.app/
+AndrejGround is still live at https://andrejground-next.vercel.app/